 Price: Free / Optional in-app purchases

 QKSMS is among the simplest and best SMS apps.
-It’s open source and that’s always a nice touch.
+It’s open-source and that’s always a nice touch.
 Additionally, the app comes with a bunch of features.
-Some of them include privacy features such as a blacklist, Android Wear support, and even some nifty accessibility features.
+Some of them include privacy features such as a deny list, Android Wear support, and even some nifty accessibility features.
 Usage is as you would expect.
 It’s not going to blow your mind, but its simplicity is appreciated considering how heavy some texting apps can get.
 It’s free with no advertising.
 There are some optional in-app purchases as donations as well.

 Signal Private Messenger

 Signal Private Messenger is actually a messaging app much like Hangouts, WhatsApp, Facebook Messenger, and others.
 The difference is that this one features end-to-end encryption and it’s been a favorite of many people who value security.
 It also works on a phone number system and if your contact doesn’t have the app then it simply sends a text message.
 We really liked how seamless that feature is.
 It’s simple to use, looks great with Material Design, and it is entirely free to use with no in-app purchases.
 It’s also open-source, supports group chats, and it’ll even make phone calls.

 Price: Free / $2.99

 Textra SMS is among the most solid texting apps on the list.
 This popular and highly stylish SMS app is also one of the highest rated on the list.
 It comes with a theme picker (you choose the colors yourself), a dark mode, floating notifications, delayed sending, slide to delete, and plenty of other features.
 It also comes with direct support for Android Wear, Pushbullet, MightyText, and others.
 You can use most of the features for free.
 There is a single in-app purchase for $2.99 to unlock the pro version.